PufferFinance/website-docs/docs/overview.md

 To reduce counterparty risk, the Guardians have many guardrails in place.
 They are composed of public community members with a strong alignment with Ethereum's ethos and reputation at stake.
 The Guardians must use enclaves to increase the security of their actions and require quorum from a high threshold of Guardians (e.g., 8/9 signatures).

 ### Withdrawals
-**Puffer Withdrawals**
+**Staker Withdrawals**
-> Puffers can burn their pufETH to redeem their original ETH plus the accrued rewards when there is sufficient liquidity in the protocol's withdrawal pool.
-A portion of all Puffer deposits, rewards, and node withdrawals are added to the withdrawal pool to provide exit liquidity.
+> Stakers can burn their pufETH to redeem their original ETH plus the accrued rewards when there is sufficient liquidity in the protocol's withdrawal pool.
+A portion of all staker deposits, rewards, and node withdrawals are added to the withdrawal pool to provide exit liquidity.

 **Node Withdrawals**
 > Nodes can fully withdraw from the Puffer Protocol by proving they have exited from the beacon chain.
 Upon fully exiting the Puffer Protocol, their locked pufETH is burned and redeemed for liquid ETH equal to their `original bond + accrued rewards - penalties`.
 For example, if a node with a 2 ETH bond exits with a validator balance of 32 ETH and the ratio of pufETH:ETH has doubled since they registered, they would receive 4 ETH, and 28 ETH is returned to the pool.